dnlsandiego/kysely-pglite/README.md

 const db = new Kysely<DB>({ dialect })
 ```

-`PGlite` options can be passed in as the second parameter.
+`PGlite` options can be passed in, it has the same function signature as PGlite.
 See [PGlite options](https://pglite.dev/docs/api#options) for more info.

 ```typescript
 const { dialect } = await KyselyPGlite.create('./path/to/pgdata', {